Dan-George5/Vinny_the_Verizon_Gator/README.md

 # Vinny the Verizon Gator

 Vinny the Verizon Gator is a chatbot interface for helping users find the most suitable Verizon plans for them.
-This project uses a Language Model to generate answers based on user's questions.
+This project uses Google's PaLM Language Model to generate answers based on user's questions.

 ## Installation